-(a) As illustrated in sections 1.4 and 1.5, the transmission of Operational Data from power system equipment in the field or dispatch aggregators to AEMO co-ordinating centres and vice versa in accordance with the requirements of this Standard often relies on satisfactory performance by multiple DCFs.
+- (a) As illustrated in sections 1.4 and 1.5, the transmission of Operational Data from power system equipment in the field or dispatch aggregators to AEMO control co-ordinating centres and vice versa in accordance with the requirements of this Standard often relies on satisfactory performance by multiple DCFs. - (b) Each DCP should cooperate with, and provide reasonable assistance to, other relevant DCPs to facilitate the overall achievement of the Standard.
+In doing so, a DCP is not expected to exceed any individual performance requirement for its own DCFs.